miracleman14/Model-of-the-Solar-System-MOSS-/ProjectLog.md

 ## Planned Tasks 30/03/25
 - Implement time-based progression control for user-defined dates.
 - Allow user to go back in time
-- Allow users to add planets in to simulate (take as input the positions, mass, and size of each planet and, after solving the net gravitational force acting on each planet, and solving for the trajectory)
-- Add about/ contact page
-- Style pages and have a consistent style for simulation
-- Add calming backing music
 - Introduce hovering over planet showing some details about planet
-- Improving modal features

 ---